travis-ci/docs-travis-ci-com/user/languages/elm.md

 or altered at any time.
 If you run into any problems, please report them in the [Travis CI Community Forum](https://travis-ci.community/c/languages/elm).

-## Choosing Elm tool versions to test against
+## Choosing Elm versions to test against

-You can specify the Elm language version to test your project against with the `elm` key:
+You can specify the Elm language versions to test your project against with the `elm` key.
+This may be a single string value (e.g., `0.19.0`), or an array of string, in which case a build matrix consisting of jobs running each of the versions specified in the array.

 ```yaml
 language: elm